There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 15. The New Gate

-The New Gate is the game in question, and Shin is the top-level combatant who ended the life-and-death game after defeating Origin.
+The New Gate is the exact game, and Shin is the skilled warrior who completed the challenging game by defeating Origin.

 Shin is transported 500 years into the future of the in-game world, but this time everything is corporeal.
 Unfortunately, the danger is also more real than ever.